 - The above has been off for 6 days and then suddenly last night everything started working.
 But this morning the above does not work again.
 I understand that I need an electrician to come out but I need to wait for two weeks because I simply do not have the money though I am scared because of electrical fire danger etc.

-Example #2: All my breakers are on but I don’t have power in all the house.
+Related Question: All my breakers are on but I don’t have power in all of the house.